twitchel/dotfiles/README.md

 on whichever machine i may be using.
 I'm currently learning to use vim so that I can be productive no-matter the environment/machine im currently working on.

-My pipedream is to be able to work off an Android tablet for the ultimate ultra-light dev setup.

 ## Supported operating systems

 This is my standard set of applications + configuration and is designed to run